-The best way to start getting your kids to use the manners they have learned through family and community interaction, is to continually encourage and remind them to use those skills they have been taught.
-Kids are creatures of habit, that’s simply how they are wired no matter the age, as you work to continuously remind kids how to use their manners they are learning to make this a repetitive action and eventually will require no reminders.
+The best way to start getting your kids to use the manners they have learned through family and community interaction is to continually encourage and remind them to use those skills they have been taught.
+Kids are creatures of habit.
+That’s simply how they are wired, no matter their age.
+As you work to continuously remind kids how to use their manners, they are learning to make this a repetitive action and eventually will require no reminders.

 Most parents want their kids to be on their best behavior when going out to visit friends or eat dinner at a restaurant.
 When you start to work towards teaching these manners to your kids at home, those traits will expand beyond the home into their everyday way of life naturally.
 Saying “please” and “thank you” is probably the most common set of manners that parents want their kids to use, but often times it’s the hardest to get them to do.
 A good way to start getting your kids into the habit of using these two simple words is to reward them when they do use them.

 When you are out in public and your child uses their manners, make sure to praise them in front of others.
 This will help encourage them to continue using their manners while also showing other people around you that this is the type of behavior you expect from your child.

 If you have trouble getting your kids to remember to say please or thank you, try setting up a reminder system.
 You can do this by keeping a jar or basket near the door and every time they leave the house, have them put a marble in it.
 Once they come back, have them take a marble out.

 For every 10 times they remember to say please or thank you, they can get a small prize or treat.
 This will help encourage them to use their manners while also giving them something to look forward to.

 It’s important to teach kids good manners from an early age so that they can develop into well-mannered adults.